PowerSheetco/rss-reader-upwork/privacy-policy.md

 You can access and modify any piece of information except email in the customer portal: https://stripe.powersheet.co/p/login/00g9Bi8qP9N84BGaEE
 On how to edit your PowerSheet email please refer to the [manual](https://powersheet.co/rss-reader-upwork/manual#i-want-to-change-the-email-i-am-sending-from)

+## How we ue your data

+We do not share your data with thirs parties